Seattle: A New Life?

 A trip, a decision, a potential change of life.

-Three days to make a decision on whether or not I want to move our three kids with my husband to Seattle.
+Three days to make a decision on whether or not I want to move our family of five to Seattle.

 Three days doesn’t seem like much.